 So now that you are a PD pro, get measuring!
 And don’t forget: if something doesn’t feel right, you can always contact us at firstname.lastname@example.org with your questions or for corrections and we will be more than happy to help you out.

-Use our tool when you're entering your prescription during the checkout process for the quickest way to figure out your PD.
+Use our online tool below or when you're entering your prescription during the checkout process when you're adding your script for the quickest way to figure out your PD.
 Get your laptop or phone camera ready and follow these instructions:

 1. Rest your phone or computer on a steady surface in a well-lit room.

 2. Turn up the volume, so you can listen to to the instructions.

 3. Look directly into the camera, not at yourself.

 4. If you wear glasses, take them off.

 5. Grab your bank card (or any card with a magnetic strip).
 Light coloured cards work best

 6. Click start scan - making sure you've allowed access to your camera

 7. Hold the card by its top corner and hold it flat on your forehead.
 We might ask you to make small adjustments.